synacktiv/Prox-Ez/README.md

   --default-creds DEFAULT_CREDS, -dc DEFAULT_CREDS
                         Default credentials that will be used to authenticate.
   --hashes HASHES       Could be used instead of password.
 It is associated with the domain and username given via --default_creds.
-                        format: lmhash:nthash or :nthash --kerberos, -k        Enable kerberos authentication instead of NTLM --dcip DCIP           IP Address of the domain controller (only for kerberos) --spn SPN             Use the provided SPN when an SPN is needed.
+                        format: lmhash:nthash or :nthash.
+  --kerberos, -k        Enable kerberos authentication instead of NTLM.
+  --dcip DCIP           IP Address of the domain controller (only for kerberos).
+  --spn SPN             Use the provided SPN when an SPN is needed.
 More details in the article.
+  --spn-force-fqdn      Force the usage of the FQDN as the SPN instead of what was specified in the URL.
 ```

 ### Known issues